ndronos/c-nomorph/Adamson-2011/README.md

 the result of several attempts to provide higher-level languages for the platform, a successor to BCPL and B (which Ritchie describes as "BCPL squeezed into 8k bytes of memory and filtered through [Ken] Thompson's brain").
+But this development wasn't driven by academic niceties or intellectual noodling.

 (Adamson, 2011)